Fonterra Global Dairy Trade (GDT) Auction

 Fonterra’s Global Dairy Trade (GDT) auction is held twice a month.
 This page shows the price changes between auctions for different products in the form of GDT Price Indices*.
 For further information please visit the GDT auction site.

-- The latest auction showed a 10.7% decrease in the overall GDT Price Index.
+- The latest auction showed a 10.9% increase in the overall GDT Price Index.

-- Decreases were seen across all products bar lactose.
+- Increases were seen across all products except lactose.

-- The weighted average price across all products now stands at US$2,082/tonne.
+- The weighted average price across all products now stands at US$2,226/tonne.

-- The biggest decrease in Price Index was for Cheddar, which dropped 13.9%.
+- The biggest increase in Price Index was for butter milk powder (BMP), which rose 30.0%.

 Source: Global DairyTrade platform